-With the comfort control set to ON, current is supplied to the transformer.
-Starting at the "R" terminal on the indoor comfort control, current goes through the system switch (which is in "AUTO" position) to the TSH-1 contacts.
-When closed, these contacts supply power to terminal "Y" on the indoor thermostat as well as to the heating anticipator.
-The switch-over valve will not energize because of the high resistance of the heating anticipator in the thermostat.
+With the disconnect switch in the ON position, current is supplied to the control transformer.
+Starting at the "R" terminal on the indoor thermostat, current goes through the system switch (which is in AUTO position) to the TSH-1 contacts.
+When closed, these contacts supply power to terminal "Y" on the indoor thermostat.
 Power is provided from "Y" to the compressor contactor (CC) which starts the compressor and outdoor fan motor.
 The indoor thermostat contact TSH-1 also provides power to "G" terminal on the indoor thermostat energizing the indoor fan motor.